Online Session Locator

 2. Developing and Piloting a High School Engineering Design Course with Environmental Justice and Geospatial Visualization (Evaluation) [view paper]

-Ms. Jennifer L. Taylor (University of Colorado Boulder), Dr. Nick Stites (University of Colorado Boulder), and Dr. Jennifer Ramos-Chavez (University of Texas at El Paso)
+Ms. Jennifer L. Taylor (University of Colorado Boulder), Dr. Nick A. Stites (University of Colorado Boulder), and Dr. Jennifer Ramos-Chavez (University of Texas at El Paso)

 3. Introducing Sustainability in Pre-K through 5th Grade (RTP) [view paper]